Nipsey Hussle: Memorials

 Upon hearing the news of his death, celebrities offered their condolences on social media.
 Los Angeles mayor Eric Garcetti also offered his condolences to Hussle's family.

 Hussle's memorial service was held on April 11 at the Staples Center in Los Angeles, with tickets provided free of charge.

 Former president Barack Obama praised the rapper for his work in the community, writing in a tribute, "While most folks look at the Crenshaw neighborhood where he grew up and see only gangs, bullets, and despair, Nipsey saw potential".

 The 25.5 mile funeral procession to Forest Lawn Memorial Park wound through the streets of South Central L.A. including Watts, where he spent some of his formative years.
 The Nation of Islam provided security along the route that was "both respectful to the community and in a way that the community respects" according to Melina Abdullah.
 Mourners gathered at the Watts Towers along the route.
 The crowds lining the streets demonstrated the impact he had on this community.

 Gang leaders saw how Hussle resonated with young gang members and used the opportunity to curtail violence in their own ranks.
 A cross-section of gangs marched together at a memorial for Hussle and later held summits between L.A. and Compton.
-Largely confined to black gangs, they agreed to stay away from each other's territory and stop shooting at people.
+Largely confined to black gangs, they agreed to stay away from each other's territory and attacking rival members.
 The peacemaking, which was a cease fire and not a truce, included hundreds of gangs similar to the truces of 1992.